niravcodes/niravcodes.github.io/_posts/2019-06-12-animating-led-dot-matrix-displays-with-avr.md

 ![](https://nirav.com.np/assets/img/one.jpg)

 The board is straightforward.
-It's an Atmega32A with it's support systems (oscillators, decoupling capacitors and such) and a bunch of headers: one for connecting the In-System Programmer, one for connecting to a control remote, and one for the Dot-Matrix Display.
+It's an Atmega32A with it's support circuitry (oscillators, decoupling capacitors and such) and a bunch of headers: one for connecting the In-System Programmer, one for connecting to a control remote, and one for the Dot-Matrix display.

+The display itself (`P10(1r)-V70`) is a matrix of LEDs all connected to a bunch of `74HC595` shift registers in series.
+I had worked with these in the past, so I understood the mechanism of the board very easily.
+The DMD takes the following inputs:

+1. Output Enable (O`̅`E`̅`)
+2. Row Selectors (A and B)
+3. A data line (D)
+4. A clock line (CLK)
+5. A Latch line (SCLK)
+6. A ground

+Output Enable needs to be